 Sadly, in my early works, my sense of authorly restraint wasn’t so developed.
 My first two books are littered with a cast of characters, my homage to Georgette Heyer, the queen of the comic extras, but to be honest, mostly they make my toes curl in embarrassment.
 The Rake and the Heiress has a half-naked blacksmith bare-knuckle boxer called Sam; a devilish, dog-kicking pantomime villain called Jasper and his crony, the stammering Langton; a peeping tom farmer by the name of Jeffries; Tobias Maynard, a verbose lawyer; a simpering dandy of questionable sexuality called Edwin; an extremely unlikely pair of highwaymen called Jake and Ned; an even more unlikely cut-throat called Fingers Harry…

 There’s more where that came from, but I’ll stop there, lest it put you off my books forever.
-Suffice to say that the world of historical romance has changed radically since that book was published.
+Suffice to say that the world of historical romance has changed radically since that book was published, since now a days romance and sex is different and you can even get toys as a phone controlled vibrator to share with your partner.

 Usually I confine my secondary character’s moment in the spotlight to one book, but sometimes I give them a second airing.
 Madame LeClerc, an ambitious modiste hoping to make her fortune bringing French chic to London, made her first appearance in The Rake and the Heiress.
 I liked her so much that I brought her back to make a very important gown for Henrietta in Rake with a Frozen Heart.
 And I awarded her another prestigious client in the form of The Procurer, whose story is the last in my Matches Made in Scandal quartet, A Scandalous Winter Wedding (to be released in November this year).